Chester House: Stud career

 Chester House showed promise as a sire of winners in a brief stud career.
 Most notable of his offspring in North America is the champion mare Ventura, who won the 2008 Breeders' Cup Filly & Mare Sprint and the 2009 Woodbine Mile against colts along with several other Grade 1 wins.
 Ventura earned over $2 million.
 Chester House had a second Breeders’ Cup winner in the colt Muhannak, who won the 2008 Breeders’ Cup Marathon and was a Grade 3 winner in Ireland.
 Chester House's other winners included grade 1 winner Divine Park; the multiple grade 2 winner Spring House (who raced for 5 seasons); grade 2 winner Warning Zone; and grade 3 winner Stonehouse, along with many more minor stakes winners.
 The best of his European runners was Phoenix Tower Standing at $25,000 for a guaranteed live foal, Chester House offered the Mr. Prospector blood line at a much lower price than similar stallions like Kingmambo or Fusaichi Pegasus.

 Death

-In May 2003, Chester House’s handlers noticed that he wasn’t doing well.
+In May 2003, Chester House's handlers noticed that he was not doing well.
 A vet visit showed he was anaemic and had contracted pneumonia.
 Further test showed these were secondary sicknesses as he had developed a type of cancer called Myelodysplastic Syndrome.
-Chemotherapy began at once in order to save his life, but the illness progressed so rapidly that Juddmonte Farms managers decided to euthanise the horse on June 28, 2003.
+Chemotherapy began at once in order to save his life, but the illness progressed so rapidly that Juddmonte Farms managers decided to euthanize the horse on June 28, 2003.